KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/preview-feature-pr.md

 <details open><summary>📃Documentation Updates📃</summary>

-Contains changes that require documentation updates to code docs or **Velaptor** documentation
+Contains changes that require documentation updates to code docs or **Velaptor** documentation.
 - [ ] Yes
     - [ ] I have updated the documentation accordingly.
     - [ ] A ![documentation-label](https://user-images.githubusercontent.com/85414302/150810133-939e985d-2246-4c77-8c9c-815855da3664.png) label has been added to the pull request.